Girls typically begin growing pubic hair between ages 8 and 14, marking a key sign of puberty onset.

 Several factors influence when girls start growing pubic hair:

-• Nutrition: Well-nourished children tend to enter puberty earlier than undernourished peers.
+- Nutrition: Well-nourished children may enter puberty earlier than undernourished peers.

-Environmental factors like exposure to endocrine-disrupting chemicals have been studied for potential impacts on puberty timing but remain inconclusive.
+Environmental factors like exposure to endocrine-disrupting chemicals have been studied for potential impacts on puberty timing, but the exact effect on any one child is not always clear.

 The Role of Body Mass Index (BMI)